dkovacs24/ReviOS_faq/docs/after-install.md

 If you have updates, it should start installing them automatically.

-If the updating is done, and Xbox login is still not working, go through these steps (only on `22.01` and `22.02`):
+If the updating is done, and Xbox login is still not working, go through these steps (tested on `22.01` and `22.02`):

 - Go to [https://store.rg-adguard.net/](https://store.rg-adguard.net/){target=_blank}
 - Change the search options from `URL (link)` to `PackageFamilyName` and `RP` to `Slow`, and search for `Microsoft.GamingApp_8wekyb3d8bbwe`